hokus15/pioniq/README.md

 ```
 {
    availableChargePower         float.
-Max power supported for charging in kWh.
+Max power supported for charging in kW.
 It's a constant that may vary by car.
-For IONIQ Electric it's 98kWh.
+For IONIQ Electric it's 98kW.
    cumulativeChargeCurrent      float.
-Cumulative energy charged in kWh.
+Cumulative energy charged in A.
    timestamp                    float.
 Linux Epoch time.
    cumulativeDischargeCurrent   float.
+Cumulative energy discharged in A.
+   cumulativeEnergyDischarged   float.
 Cumulative energy discharged in kWh.
-   cumulativeEnergyDischarged   float. ??
-   soc_bms                      float.
-Status of charge (as seen as battery management system).
+   soc_bms                      float (0-100).
+Status of charge in % (as seen by Battery Management System).
-   cumulativeEnergyCharged      float. ??
+   cumulativeEnergyCharged      float.
+Cumulative energy charged in kWh.
    rapidChargePort              0 or 1.
 Is charging using rapid charge port?
 0: false, 1: true.
    availableDischargePower      float.
-Max discharge power in kWh.
+Max discharge power in kW.
 It's a constant that may vary by car.
-For IONIQ Electric it's 98kWh.
+For IONIQ Electric it's 98kW.
    auxBatteryVoltage            float.
-Voltage of the aux battery (12V battery).
+Voltage of the aux battery in V. (12V battery).
    fanFeedback                  0 or 1. ??
    normalChargePort             0 or 1.
 Is charging using normal charge port?
 0: false, 1: true.
    soc_display                  integer (0-100).
-Status of charge (as seen as in car display).
+Status of charge in % (as seen as in car display).
-   soh                          float.
-Status of health of the battery in percentage.
+   soh                          float (0-100).
+Status of health of the battery in %.
    fanStatus                    0 or 1.
 Is battery fan turned on?
 0: false, 1: true.
    charging                     0 or 1.
 Is the car charging ?
 0: false, 1: true.
 }